In Plain Sight: Providing Connectivity from Inside a Cactus

 From planning to deploying, it all begins with a little cross-collaboration.

-Out here, building a stealth antenna starts at our nearby manufacturing facility in Tucson, Arizona.
+Out here, building a camouflage antenna starts at our nearby manufacturing facility in Tucson, Arizona.

 Tower production takes 6-8 weeks and starts with constructing a particular mold.
 The molds quickly become 30-foot tall saguaro cacti or 80-foot tall redwood trees.